-We run targeted activities to support vulnerable or stigmatised groups, including a drop-in centre in Maputo for people who use drugs, and sexual and reproductive health services, including HIV testing and treatment, for sex workers and men who have sex with men.
+In Maputo, we provide HIV testing and treatment for people who use drugs, while in Beira we offer sexual and reproductive health services, including HIV testing and treatment, for sex workers and men who have sex with men.

 Meanwhile, a slow burning conflict in Cabo Delgado province, in the country’s northeast, escalated in 2020 and into 2021, with hundreds of thousands of people attacked and left homeless or displaced.
 In support, we provide medical and mental health care, and support health and cholera treatment centres through mobile clinics.
 In addition, our teams provide water and sanitation support as well as relief items such as hygiene and cooking items for those in displaced people’s camps.

 MSF teams are currently responding to the coronavirus COVID-19 pandemic in Mozambique.

 Data and information from the International Activity Report 2021.

 In 2021, clashes between non-state armed groups and government forces intensified in Cabo Delgado province.
 Following a major attack on one of the main towns, Palma, in March, we expanded our activities to deliver care to the thousands of people who had fled their homes or had been cut off from health services in hard-to-reach areas such as Mueda, Macomia, Nangade and Mocimboa da Praia.
 We conducted general and mental health consultations, and sent mobile teams to support health and cholera treatment centres.
 We also provided water and sanitation support, and distributed relief items and emergency food rations to people in transit or resettlement camps, as well as host communities, where hundreds of thousands of people remained displaced.